 REIT stands for Real Estate Investment Trust.
 With REITs, publicly-traded companies purchase real estate and sell shares of it to investors as stocks.
 A fraction of REITs are privately held, but the overwhelming majority of investors buy into those that are publicly traded.

 Though REITs were signed into law in the 60s by President Eisenhower, it’s only in very recent years that a subset of this asset class specific to farmland emerged.
 This occurred in 2013 with the IPO of Gladstone Land Corporation (LAND) for $50 million.
 REITs often pay handsome dividends, but this doesn’t come without risk.
-They’re subject to the same whims of the market as any other stock.
+They’re subject to the same whims of the market like any other stock.

 Download our free Farmland Investment 101 White Paper to learn more about farmland as asset class